Companies that use Airtable

 All low code development Airtable

-Airtable We detected 4,748 customers using Airtable and 396 customers with estimated renewals in the next 3 months.
+Airtable We detected 5,033 companies using Airtable and 400 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (7%) and the most common company size is 11-50 employees (28%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+We find new customers by monitoring new entries and modifications to company DNS records.
+Note: Our data specifically only tracks Airtable Business Plan users.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login